How much does a Human Resources Manager make?

 Thermo Fisher Scientific

-Thermo Fisher Scientific offers competitive Human Resources Manager positions.
-They have locations worldwide.
-They focus on scientific research and innovation.
+Thermo Fisher Scientific offers rewarding Human Resources Manager roles.
+They have locations in many countries.
+They focus on scientific instruments, services, and solutions.

 -